-A rower in breach of these anti doping rules or who refuses to undergo a test shall be disqualified in accordance with guidelines of the Canadian Centre for Ethics in Sport and RCA doping policy.
-RCA may also impose additional penalties such as suspension (see Rule 10.18).
+A rower in breach of these doping rules or who refuses to undergo a test shall be disqualified in accordance with guidelines of the Canadian Centre for Ethics in Sport and RCA Doping Control Policy.
+RCA may also impose additional penalties.

-RCA may also impose penalties on any individual, club, or Provincial Association implicated in the use of banned substances and/or methods by a competitor, or for failing to cooperate with the conducting of anti doping tests, particularly with member of a Jury at any RCA regatta.
+RCA may also impose penalties on any individual, club, or Provincial Association implicated in the use of banned substances and/or methods by a competitor, or for failing to cooperate with the conducting of doping tests, particularly with a member of a Jury at any RCA regatta.

-APPENDIX 1 - PROGRESSION SYSTEMS OPTIONS
+APPENDIX 1 -TIME TRIAL RULES